dbactual/thomaspaine/content/pages/resources/what-was-thomas-paine-s-stance-on-women-s-rights.md

 ---
-Title: What was Thomas Paine's stance on Women's Rights?
+title: What was Thomas Paine's stance on Women's Rights?
 ---

    Paine was a strong advocate for women's equal rights, but he did not